 Once you have filed your priority application, you have a period of 12 months in which to file other patent applications claiming priority from your first application.
 This means the later filed application(s) benefit from the same priority date as the first filing This removes the need to file in several countries all on the same day.
 Depending on whether you are interested in only one or two countries overseas, or potentially a number of overseas countries, the later filed application can either be a direct national filing or an International patent application.
 The benefit of the priority year is that your filing strategy decisions do not have to be taken immediately.

 An International patent application is a patent application which is effectively a time-limited bundle of national patent applications covering over 130 different countries.
 Whilst not all countries in the world are covered by an International patent application, all major territories are covered.
 If you have particular interest in a relatively small or obscure country, please consult your attorney to check whether they are included in an International application.

-For full details of how our relationship with you is defined, please see our full Terms and Conditions document.
+For full details of how our relationship with you is defined please see our full Terms of Business document.

 Our invoices are made up of three main elements.

 One way to reduce your bills is to ensure that you provide instructions in good time when asked.
 Time spent chasing instructions may be charged, and also late responses can often incur official penalty or extension fees.

 We also recommend you perform a regular review of your patent rights to ensure that they are still commercially relevant to you.
 If not, you may decide to abandon a case, or not pay a renewal fee and allow a case to lapse.
 If you are minded to give up an application or patent, it will also help avoid unnecessary costs if you let us know as soon as possible.
 We may then ensure that no additional cost incurring actions are taken on a case.